Coherent control over the high-dimensional space of the nuclear spin of alkaline-earth atoms: Beyond pseudo-spin 1/2 schemes: qudit interferometry

 The simple approach to tackle these parasitic population transfers is to increase the energy scale separation, $\left| 2 q / \hbar \Omega_R \right|$.
 We show in Fig.~\ref{fig:4pulseInterf}c,d how the stray signals fall with reduced Rabi couplings, using numerical simulations of the master equation.
 Here, the fundamental source of dissipation ($i.e.$, spontaneous emission due to a perfectly monochromatic laser) is included.
 The studied quantity is $\langle \hat{O}_z \rangle / N_{at}$ for a coherent state with $\langle \hat{s}^z_{\uparrow, \downarrow} \rangle = 0$.
 Provided the phase control is achieved in a time shorter than the Raman pulses, this quantity depends on the ratio $ 2 |q| / \hbar \Omega_R$, irrespective of the values of $q$ and $\Omega_R$.
 We see that the $\phi$-dependence and mean value of $\langle \hat{O}_z \rangle / N_{at}$ both slowly approach the quantum-projection-noise limit ($\sqrt{ 1 /2 N_{at}} = 0.007$ for $10^4$ atoms) when increasing $ 2 |q| / \hbar \Omega_R$.
 However, at values $ 2 |q| / \hbar \Omega_R > 10^2 $, spontaneous emission introduces spin diffusion and degrades the scheme.
 Technical imperfections will bring the optimum to faster pulses, i.e., lower values of $ 2 |q| / \hbar \Omega_R$.

-To push this limitation, a most promising avenue is the temporal shaping of the Rabi pulses, as also suggested in Ref.~\cite{Omanakuttan2021}.
+To push this limitation, a most promising avenue is the temporal shaping of the Rabi pulses.
 By deviating from the square amplitude envelopes used here, even with simple shapes\,\cite{Leprince2024}, one can drastically reduce off-resonant population transfers for a given Raman coupling strength, and thus at constant overall scheme duration.
+More dramatically, Ref.\,\cite{Omanakuttan2021} demonstrates numerically that optimal control methods would enable performing arbitrary unitary $\mathfrak{su}$(10) operations in a time $\sim 30 \hbar / |q|$.
+This is about the same duration as the experiments that we present here, and relies on high inter-state couplings: $2 |q| / \hbar \Omega_R \lesssim 1$.
 One could also use the ultra-narrow transition \ThreePTwoTransition~\,\cite{Onishchenko2019} to engineer the tensor light shift with dramatically reduced spontaneous emission.

 Thus, expanding the internal Hilbert space in the measurement sequence enables the parallel estimates of several atomic observables.
+This follows the idea exposed in \cite{Peres1991} for implementing positive-operator-valued measures (POVMs), and the literature on POVMs, e.g. to estimate measurement fluctuations \cite{Massar2007}, applies.
 Here, we have studied the case where two orthogonal pseudo-spin projections of an ensemble of qubits are measured by expanding the space to four states.
 This expansion comes at the cost of an increased impact from the quantum-projection noise, owing to smaller populations in each measured state and the stochastic nature of the ``mapping" pulses.
 Given that there are ten possible spin states in strontium's ground state, one could, in principle, simultaneously measure all three spin projections of an ensemble of pseudo-spins $s=1/2$ or even $s=1$.
 Alternatively, one could simultaneously measure two projections of $s=1/2$, $s=1$, $s=3/2$, or $s=2$ pseudo-spin ensembles.